joshuaboniface/bbuilder/README.md

 ## Why?

 I recently moved my Git repositories from a GitLab instance to Gitea.
 While I love Gitea, I missed the simplicity of GitLab CI.
 For most of my CI tasks, I'm running one or two simple commands or shell scripts on a single runner system, and I found that all the other CI tools out there were too big, cumbersome, and complex for my very simple needs.
-Thus, I created Basic Builder to do exactly what I want my CI to do, and nothing more.
+Thus, I created Basic Builder to do exactly what I need my CI to do, and nothing more.
 Hopefully it's useful to someone else as well!